beetrootpaul/beetpx/README.md

 keyboard.

 Regarding th game controllers – other controllers might works as well.
-For example, this engine has an implemented support for **8BitDo Lite 2**.
+For example, this framework has an implemented support for **8BitDo Lite 2**.

 There are also **touch controls** in form of GUI buttons resembling a physical ones.
 You can see and use them on touch devices like e.g. an iPhone.

-Dev controls meant to be used by the game developer themselves and gated behind related engine config fields:
+Dev controls meant to be used by the game developer themselves and gated behind related framework config fields:

 - **toggle debug**:
   - on keyboard: `;`